-Tree 1 is a Significant Tree as defined in the PDI Act 2016 and the Planning and Design Code (Regulated and Significant Tree Overlay).
-Tree 2 is unregulated.
-Significant Trees should be preserved if they meet aesthetic and/or environmental criteria as described in the Planning and Design Code (Regulated and Significant Tree Overlay).
-When assessed against the relevant 'Desired Outcomes', 'Performance Outcomes' and 'Designated Performance Features', Tree 1 is not considered to provide 'important' aesthetic and/or environmental benefit and as such its protection as Significant Tree that prevents an otherwise reasonable and expected development is not warranted.
+Tree 1 is a Significant tree and Trees 5, 6 and 16 are Regulated trees as defined in the PDI Act 2016 and the Planning and Design Code (Regulated and Significant Tree Overlay).
+Trees 2-4, 7 and 14 are Exempt from regulation and the remaining trees, Trees 8-13, 15 and 17 are Unregulated.
+Significant and Regulated trees should be preserved if they meet aesthetic and/or environmental criteria as described in the Planning and Design Code (Regulated and Significant Tree Overlay).
+When assessed against the relevant 'Performance Outcomes' none of the trees are considered to provide 'important' aesthetic and/or environmental benefit and as such their protection as Regulated/Significant trees that prevents an otherwise reasonable and expected development is not warranted.